+David Stern, One Of The Most Influential NBA Commissioners, Dies At 77

-David Stern, One Of The Most Influential NBA Commissioners, Is Dead At 77
+David Stern, One Of The Most Influential NBA Commissioners, Dies At 77

-David Stern, a basketball hall-of-famer and former commissioner of the NBA, died on Wednesday at age 77.
-The NBA issued a statement saying that his death was a result of a brain hemorrhage that he suffered in mid-December.
+David Stern, a basketball Hall of Famer and former commissioner of the NBA, died on Wednesday at age 77.
+The NBA issued a statement saying that his death was the result of a brain hemorrhage that he suffered in mid-December.

 Stern spent 30 years as commissioner of the NBA, beginning in 1984.
 He took over the league during a time of some uncertainty; the NBA's image had been battered by reports of widespread drug use among players.
-But that same year, Michael Jordan entered the league along with other soon-to-be superstars like Magic Johnson and Larry Bird.
+But that same year, Michael Jordan entered the league along with other soon-to-be superstars such as Magic Johnson and Larry Bird.
 Under Stern's leadership, the league began to soar.
-It added seven new teams, spread its brand globally and saw revenue and player salaries skyrocket.
+It added seven teams, spread its brand globally and saw revenue and player salaries skyrocket.

 Sports

-Note: A previous version of this story misspelled Cathy Engelbert's last name as Englebert.